crabnebula-dev/cargo-packager/bindings/packager/nodejs/README.md

 ### Configuration

-By default, the packager reads its configuration from `Packager.toml` or `packager.json` if it exists, and from `packager.json` keyin `packager.json`, You can also specify a custom configuration using the `-c/--config` cli argument.
+By default, the packager reads its configuration from `Packager.toml` or `packager.json` if it exists, and from `packager.json` key in `packager.json`, You can also specify a custom configuration using the `-c/--config` cli argument.

 For a full list of configuration options, see https://docs.rs/cargo-packager/latest/cargo_packager/config/struct.Config.html.